 Operating profit increased \$2.8 million to \$154.5 million in the 2018 second quarter compared to \$151.7 million in the comparable 2017 period while operating profit as a percentage of sales decreased to 16.8% in the 2018 second quarter compared to 18.0% in the comparable 2017 period.
 The second quarter of 2018 included \$15.3 million of charges related to operational improvement initiatives, losses on sale of assets, the pending Frutarom acquisition related costs, restructuring and other charges, net and acquisition related costs as compared to \$12.7 million of charges related to operational improvement initiatives, acquisition related costs, integration related costs, legal charges/credits, net and restructuring and other charges, net which were partially offset by gains on sale of assets and a favorable tax assessment in the 2017 period.
 Excluding these charges, adjusted operating profit was \$169.8 million for the second quarter of 2018, an increase from \$156.1 million for the second quarter of 2017, principally driven by volume growth, the impact of foreign exchange, and cost and productivity initiatives which more than offset price to input costs (including the impact of the BASF supply chain disruption).
-Foreign currency had a 6% favorable impact on operating profit in the 2018 period compared to a 3% unfavorable impact on operating profit in the 2017 period.
-Operating profit as a percentage of sales, excluding the above charges, decreased from 18.5% for the second quarter of 2018 compared to 19.5% for the second quarter of 2017, principally driven by lower margins as a result of price to input costs (including the impact of the BASF supply chain disruption), partially offset by the impact of foreign exchange, cost and productivity initiatives and volume growth.
+Foreign currency had a 6% favorable impact on operating profit in the 2018 period compared to a 3% unfavorable impact of 2018 compared to 19.5% for the second quarter of 2017, principally driven by lower margins as a result of price to input costs (including the impact of the BASF supply chain disruption), partially offset by the impact of foreign exchange, cost and productivity initiatives of sales, excluding the above charges, decreased from 18.5% for the second quarter of 2017, principally driven by lower margins as a result of price to input costs (including the impact of the BASF supply chain disruption), partially offset by the impact of foreign exchange, cost and productivity initiatives and volume growth.